 CrelioHealth For Diagnostics

-Laboratory process compliance refers to regulatory norms, procedures, and approaches necessary to ensure error-free analytical results.
-These results are utilized for quality analysis and decision-making.
+The medical lab compliance process refers to regulatory norms, procedures, and approaches necessary to ensure error-free analytical results.
+Users utilize these results for quality analysis and decision-making.

 SOP

-Having well-defined Standard Operating Procedures (SOPs) for lab management is the first step to ensuring an error-free process.
+Establishing clear Standard Operating Procedures (SOPs) for lab management is the initial stride in ensuring compliance for medical lab operations and maintaining a process free from errors.
 While making a good SOP document for any process, the things to keep in mind are:

 • Make it as simple as possible – A checklist is the best approach.